 What are Habits and Why Do They Matter?

 Consider a person who intends to learn how to play chess.
-This fellow could be proficient in Math and has an uncanny ability for resolving probabilities and analyzing problems.
-These two skills are primary for becoming a top player of the game.
-However, if this person fails to develop the self-discipline required to engage in the regular practice (daily even), they’d not make as much progress as someone with less skill but more commitment to daily training.
+This fellow could be proficient in Math and has an uncanny ability to resolve probabilities and analyze problems.
+These two skills are primarily needed to become a top player in the game.
+However, if this person fails to develop the self-discipline required to engage in regular practice (daily even), they will not make as much progress as someone with less skill but more commitment to daily training.

 This illustration above aptly depicts what Aristotle meant when he said,